Shreya-Shukla27/DL_Project/README.md

 ## Overview

 This project uses historical weather and solar data to train an LSTM model capable of forecasting solar power generation.
-The model takes a sequence of 24 previous time steps as input and predicts the power output for the next step — useful for grid management, energy storage planning, and solar farm operations.
+The model takes a sequence of 24 previous time steps as input and predicts the power output for the next step- useful for grid management, energy storage planning, and solar farm operations.

 ---